isabella232/win32-pr.es-es/desktop-src/TermServ/iremotedesktopclient-settings.md

 ## <a name="property-value"></a>Valor de propiedad

-El objeto de configuración para el cliente RDP.
+Objeto de configuración para el cliente RDP.

 ## <a name="requirements"></a>Requisitos